yonkov/Simple-Tour-Guide/readme.txt

 == Description ==
 Simple Tour Guide is an easy to use step-by-step onboarding user guide that lets you create an interactive guided tour for your visitors.
 The plugin provides a great, neat and fast way to indroduce users to your product or service - by guiding them visually to different elements on your website.
-An interactive user walktrough is a powerful way to increase user experience and customer satisfaction.
+An interactive user walkthrough is a powerful way to increase user experience and customer satisfaction.
 This plugin is based on Shepperd.js - an open-source lightweight vanilla js library for guided tours.
 Customize the text, the number of popups and link to any DOM element through a friendly user admin interface.

 = Plugin Options =